Covid-19 Omicron: Officials release latest case numbers as more returnees test positive - NZ Herald

 Child dies while infected with Covid-19

-Ministry of Health officials said in a statement a child between the age of zero and nine had died while infected with Covid.
+Ministry of Health officials said in a statement a child between the age of zero and 9 had died while infected with Covid.

 The tragic death marks the youngest person to die while infected with the virus.